click2install/moondex/README.md

 This script will install the masternode binaries (executable files) `moondexd` and `moondex-cli` into the common directory `/usr/local/bin`.

 2. When you are finished this process you will get some information on what has been done as well as some important information you will need for your cold wallet setup.
-3. **Copy/paste the output of this script into a text file and keep it safe.**
+3. **Copy/paste the output of this script into a text file (or similar) and keep it safe.**
+4.

 ## 4. Start your Masternode from your local wallet (GUI wallet)
-The script assumes you are running a cold wallet on your local PC and this script will execute on a Ubuntu Linux VPS (server).
-The steps involved are:

-1. Run the masternode installation script as per the [instructions above](https://github.com/click2install/moondex#installation).
-2. confirm it is fully synced.
-You are now ready to configure your local wallet and finish the masternode setup
+After completing the above steps on the VPS, return to your local wallet (Windows, etc.)

-3. Ensure that your GUI wallet is running and fully synced.
+1. Confirm the local wallet is fully synced.
-4. Confirm that the new MN is listed in the local wallet
+1. Confirm that the new MN is listed in the *My Masternodes* tab under the *Masternodes* section in your local wallet.
+At this point, it's status will be something like **MISSING**.
- 13. Go to Masternodes > My MasterNodes
- 14. Make sure the VPS node is fully synchronised and at the correct block height before trying to activate it from the wallet.
+1. Make sure the VPS node is fully synchronised and at the correct block height before trying to activate it from the wallet.
- 15. Click the row for the masternode you just added
+1. Click the row for the masternode you just added (select that masternode)
- 16. Right click > Start Alias
+1. Right click > *Start Alias* to start the masternode
- 17. Your node should now be running successfully, wait for some time for it to connect with the network and the `Active` time to start counting up.
+1. You should see the status switch from **MISSING** to **PRE-ENABLED**, and then (after 20ish minutes), to **ENABLED**.
+Your node should now be running successfully.
+1. Performa a final confirmation check back on the VPS by running (under the user name for the masternode, not root) ```/usr/local/bin/moondex-cli masternode status```.
+Look for a message along the lines of *Masternode Successfully Started*.

  &nbsp;

-## Multiple master nodes on one server
+## 5. Multiple master nodes on one server
 The script allows for multiple nodes to be setup on the same server, using the same IP address and different ports.
 It also allows for either IPv4 and/or IPv6 addresses to be used.

 During the execution of the script you have the opportunity to decide on a port to use for the node.
 Each node runs under are different user account which the script creates for you.